railwayhistory/database/doc/cz/line-numbers.md

 a map of these.
 Like the map, we are using the first three digits only.

 However, unlike official Czech lines we follow stationing, so we nee do make adjustments.
-We also means that line numbers used currently are preliminary and may change later.
+Which also means that line numbers used currently are preliminary and may change later.